Graduate Academic Regulations

 - Residence and Time Limits

-Early registration.
-A special advisement and early registration period is held each semester.
-Before early registration begins, all advisors set aside ample time to be available for academic advisement for the upcoming semester.
+Registration.
+A special advisement and registration period is held each semester and is published in the academic calendar.
+Before registration begins, all advisors set aside ample time to be available for academic advisement for the upcoming semester.
 Students are encouraged to make an appointment each semester to take advantage of this opportunity.

-Students may register via the web by using MyCSU and the Enrollment Services Tab.
-Please refer to the Columbus State University Class Schedules page on the Web for specific dates and information regarding early registration, late registration and schedule change.
+Students may register via the web by using CougarNet and the Enrollment Services Tab.
+Please refer to the Columbus State University Class Schedules page on the web for specific dates and information regarding registration and schedule change.

 Courses numbered 6000 and above are open only to graduate students.
 Courses with 5000 numbers are open to both graduate and advanced-standing undergraduate students.
 In these courses, however, graduate students must do more extensive reading, prepare additional reports, and produce papers or other projects requiring more intensive research.